zsoftlabs/nest-aws-sdk/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the `nestjs-aws-sdk-wrapper`, please read our [contributing guidelines](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+If you'd like to contribute to the `nestjs-aws-sdk`, please read our [contributing guidelines](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License